ohira-s/PicoFM_Synth/Doc/UsersManual.md

 Duration time in second to start sampling.

 ### 20-4.
-CUT (RT4)
+AVRG (RT4)

-Round up value in fluctuation of wave amplitude recorded.
+The number of samples to take moving average of the sampled wave data.
 Smaller value, get more complex wave shape like noise.
+Larger value, get wave shape with missing its features.

 ### 20-5.
 NAME (RT5)